Flank/flank-dashboard/metrics/docs/01_storing_database_metadata.md

 # Storing Database Metadata
 > Summary of the proposed change

-Store the Metrics database metadata to simplify the Metrics Application update process.
+Store the Metrics database metadata to simplify the Metrics applications update process.

 # Motivation
 > What problem is this project solving?